openstack/openstack-manuals/doc/config-reference/source/tables/keystone-api.rst

    * - ``public_bind_host`` = ``0.0.0.0``
      - (String) DEPRECATED: The IP address of the network interface for the public service to listen on.
    * - ``public_port`` = ``5000``
-     - (Unknown) DEPRECATED: The port number which the public service listens on.
+     - (Port number) DEPRECATED: The port number which the public service listens on.
    * - ``public_workers`` = ``None``
      - (Integer) DEPRECATED: The number of worker processes to serve the public eventlet application.
 Defaults to number of CPUs (minimum of 2).
    * - ``tcp_keepalive`` = ``False``